 The variants you create live inside your workspace’s Variant library, where you can easily search, manage, and edit all of your variant text across your projects.

-Create a new variant from your base text
+Create a new variant with locale code

 Reuse variants with Ditto components